To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Safety and Security spokesperson Trevor Bloem said: “There has been no special request in terms of manpower, however, there are efforts for the military maybe to assist in terms of equipment.
-We are not asking the military to send troops out to these areas.”

 The KwaZulu-Natal government said an attack on a tavern owned by Nigerians in Durban’s Umbilo was political, not xenophobic.

 At least 150 people turned on the tavern owners on Tuesday night and a local hostel has decided not to admit foreigners.

 KwaZulu-Natal’s Safety and Security minister Bheki Cele accused the Inkatha Freedom Party (IFP) of being behind the attacks, allegedly involving residents from the Dalton Road men’s hostel.

 “There was a meeting of the IFP branch in Dalton yesterday [Tuesday] and ...
 I know it was them who went straight from there to the tavern and raided the place and smashed the cars,” Cele said.